pyvec/naucse.python.cz/lessons/beginners-en/pyglet/index.md

 are *event-driven*.

-When there is something useful for more programs it is not usuall that each programmer will write it all over from the beginning but some people write it once, pack it as a *library* and then everytone is using it.
+When there is something useful for more programs it is not usual that each programmer will write it all over from the beginning but some people write it once, pack it as a *library* and then everyone can use it.

 ## Pyglet 🐷